Do solar panels keep your roof and attic cooler?

 This standoff distance provides a gap through which air can flow.
 That airflow can carry away heat from the back of the panels and the roof surface, reducing the effect of heat absorbed by your solar panels.

-Solar panel cooling research by UC San Diego
+Solar panel cooling research from UC San Diego and France

-Engineering researchers at UC San Diego examined a laboratory building on campus that has solar panels.
+At UC San Diego, researchers examined a laboratory building on campus that has solar panels.
 Collecting data with a thermal imaging camera over three days, the researchers found that the ceiling underneath the solar panels was about 5 degrees cooler compared to a section of ceiling that wasn’t covered with panels.

 Their estimate was that the solar panels reduced the amount of energy reaching the roof by 38%.
 Over the life of the panels, the researchers estimate that this cooling effect adds an additional 5% energy benefit to the system.
 For a building owner, this is a great “free” bonus of having solar panels.